Madek/madek-webapp/doc/development/submit_and_review_process.md

 Submitting
 ----------

-An entity of work can be either submitted via a ticket on pivotal or by a pull request on github.
+An entity of work muste be submitted via a a pull request on github.
+If it is connected to a ticket on pivotal, it's number has to be included.

 It must adhere to the following rules.

 1. All changes must be contained in one single commit.
+   If work on the branch is done over a long time, single commits can be submitted for review by starting the title of the pull request with `[WIP]`.

-2. This single commit must be directly related to the current working branch (either `next` oder `madek-v3`).
+2. The commits must be directly related to the current working branch (either `next` oder `madek-v3`), i.e. "the merge button has to be green".

 3. The submit comment must contain the three following: